googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Representations of sRGB color values are expressed as levels of red, green and blue color “primaries” with specific, absolute chromaticity values, which are defined in the sRGB specification.
-Color-primary levels can potentially be expressed using a linear scale that correlates directly to light energy.
-(On a linear scale, for example, a doubling of a color value would correspond to a doubling of display luminance.)
+Color-primary levels can potentially be expressed using a linear-light scale that correlates directly to light energy.
+(On a linear-light scale, for example, a doubling of a color value would correspond to a doubling of display luminance.)
 For sRGB, however, standard practice is to represent levels using a scale defined by a non-linear transfer function, sometimes referred to as “gamma”.
 This transfer function is also defined in the sRGB specification.
 (See [CSS Color Module Level 4, section 10.2](https://www.w3.org/TR/css-color-4/#predefined) for details.)
 In the CPAL table, sRGB color values are always specified in terms of the non-linear, sRGB transfer function.